Clynelish distillery: History

 Brora went into the blends for one year whilst Caol Ila was closed and then continued to make the whisky as a single malt and ran until July 1983.
 Following closure in 1983, Brora whisky has become one of the most rare and desired whiskies in the world, costing around one and a half thousand pounds a bottle.
 Brora's latest, and last release of the original spirit is in their bi-centenary bottling, to celebrate the 200 years of production by the distillery.
 This bottling is a 40 year old Brora selected to celebrate the anniversary, 1819 bottles to represent the first year the distillery started production.

 Clynelish has had a strong connection with Johnnie Walker blended whisky for many years.
-Around 95% of the spirit is used in Johnnie Walker, most commonly found in the Gold Label Reserve.
+It has been described as the 'backbone' of the Gold Label Reserve.

+Visitor centre

+As part of an £185 million investment by parent company Diageo into tourism in Scotland, the Cylnelish visitor centre was opened in April 2021, with a reported cost of £5M.

+In January February 2026, Diageo confirmed it would be closing the centre with a reported lack of visitor numbers and difficulty in finding staff.